-The Principles of Responsible Management are inspired by internationally accepted values such as the principles of the United Nations Global Compact.
+The Principles of Responsible Management Education (PRME) are inspired by internationally accepted values such as the principles of the United Nations Global Compact.
 They seek to establish a process of continuous improvement among management education institutions in order to build a new generation of business leaders capable of managing the complex challenges faced by business and society in the 21st century.

 In the current academic environment, corporate responsibility and sustainability have entered but not yet become embedded in the mainstream of business-related education.
 The PRME are therefore a timely global call for Business Schools and universities worldwide to gradually adapt their curricula, research, teaching methodologies and institutional strategies to the new business challenges and opportunities.
 It is the ambition of Antwerp Management School to continue making this responsible management education an integral part of its core activities in research and education while leading by example.

-Antwerp Management School became a signatory of PRME in 2012 and will submit its first Sharing Information on Progress (SIP) report in 2014.
+Antwerp Management School became a signatory of PRME in 2012 and submitted its first Sharing Information on Progress (SIP) report in 2014.
 The main reason for the School to participate in PRME is to enable the further incorporation of values of sustainability and corporate citizenship into its core strategy and in all of the current curricula.
 Furthermore, the PRME principles help us to better respond to the demands of the business to integrate environmental, social and governance issues and to meet the new needs and expectations of the business world on the one hand and the demands of a new generation of students with regard to sustainability and good corporate citizenship on the other.

 Overview of the PRME Principles